 - Adopting a child looked after by the local authority

 - Adopting a step-child of a partner or civil partner

 There are separate processes for each, and the complexities mean that tailored legal advice is necessary.
 For adoptions from overseas, or a child looked after by the local authority, the first step is to make contact with your local authority as they need to approve you as a suitable adoptive parent.

 Will my application be looked on more favourably if I’m in a long-term relationship, or a civil partnership, or a marriage?

-Under English law, parental orders, which are generally required for surrogacy, are not available to single people.
+Under English law, Parental Orders, which are generally required for surrogacy, are not available to single people.
 However, 2015/16 has seen movement in this area.
-The cases of Re Z (A child) and Re Z (A child) (No.2) led to a declaration being made that the section in the legislation governing this area is incompatible with certian human rights.
+The cases of Re Z (A child) and Re Z (A child) (No.2) led to a declaration being made that the section in the legislation governing this area is incompatible with certain human rights.
 This may result in changes being made in this area of law in the near future.

 In relation to surrogacy abroad – the English legal position is complex and will not automatically recognise a foreign birth certificate which names you as parent.
 There is no international unification of surrogacy law.
 There is a danger that without tailored legal advice you could find that a child is not entitled to enter the UK with you.

 Watch our video